MBSck/AutomatedWallpaperChanger/README.md

 > Changes the desktop wallpaper with some widgets.

 ## Project Status
-Project: _is not being worked on at the time
+Project: _Is not being worked on at the time_

 ## Table of contents